 This document is only valid for the day on which it is accessed.
 Please read our disclaimer.

-Most will be teenagers and female, usually with significant family and/or social difficulties.
+In a 2011 study of more than 8000 New Zealand teenagers, 20% reported that they had harmed themselves in some way - acute health services only see a fraction of these.
+Most will be female, usually with significant family and/or social difficulties.
 Many will not have intended to die.
 Psychiatric disorders and substance abuse are commonly associated, and must be assessed for, as should safety issues including sexual and physical abuse.

 Assessment in an emergency setting must answer the following questions:

 - Do they have a substance abuse problem?

 - Are there other risks the young person is exposed to (such as physical/sexual abuse) or bullying?

 The intent needs to be inquired for specifically, e.g. "What did you think would happen when you took the pills?" or if the answer is unclear: "Did you mean to die?"
 Many teenagers take small overdoses in an attempt to escape a difficult situation but don't mean to kill themselves.
 Others harm themselves (eg by cutting) as a distraction from distressing emotions.
 Obviously, those who intended to die must be taken more seriously, but all self-harm must be considered dangerous behaviour.

 How Serious Was It?